The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Lockman-SpReSO

-To address the lack of spectroscopic information and also study specific families of optical counterparts, the main objective of the Lockman-SpReSO survey is to obtain deep optical spectroscopy of a selected sample of objects in the LH to complement the deepest observations of the \textit{XMM-Newton}, \textit{Spitzer} and \textit{Herschel} space telescopes and radio data \citep{Ciliegi2003}.
-The primary sample of objects (>80$\%$) to be observed with Lockman-SpReSO consists of sources observed in \textit{Herschel}-PEP program with robust optical counterparts down to magnitude $\sim$ 24.5 in the Cousins $R_\mathrm{C}$ band.
-In order to optimise the use of MOS mode observations, the primary catalogue was supplemented with other kinds of sources in the studied field, as explained in Section \ref{sec:3.5}.
+To address the lack of spectroscopic information and also study specific families of optical counterparts, the main objective of the Lockman-SpReSO project is to obtain deep optical spectroscopy of a selected sample of objects in the LH field to complement the deepest observations of the \textit{XMM-Newton}, \textit{Spitzer} and \textit{Herschel} space telescopes, and radio data \citep{Ciliegi2003}.
+The primary sample of objects ($> 80\%$ of the total sample) to be observed with the Lockman-SpReSO project consists of sources observed in the \textit{Herschel}/PACS Evolutionary Probe (PEP) programme by \cite{Lutz2011} with robust optical counterparts down to a magnitude of $\sim$ 24.5 in the Cousins $R_\mathrm{C}$ band.
+They observed the central $24\times24$ arcmin$^2$ region of the field with a depth of 6 mJy (at 5$\sigma$) at 100 and 160 $\rm{\mu}$m within the framework of the time-guaranteed \textit{Herschel}/PACS key project PEP.
+These observations enabled sampling near the maximum of the SED of active star-forming galaxies (SFG) at high redshifts ($z<3$).
+This enables the bolometric luminosities to be estimated more accurately.
+Moreover, the typical spatial resolution of PACS allows us to perform a reliable cross-correlation with optical sources depending on the spectral band.
+In order to optimize the use of MOS mode observations, the primary catalogue of FIR sources was supplemented with other types of sources in the field under study, as explained in Sect. \ref{sec:3.5}.